centreon/centreon-documentation/en/getting-started/model-it-services.md

  ![image](assets/service-mapping/final-frontend.png)

-Using the product on a daily basis helps to follow the daily evolution of the QoS over time and understand wether your business activity reflects the reality or not.
+Using the product on a daily basis helps to follow the daily evolution of the BA to adjust indicators or rules that apply.

-Whenever an application operates in a Warning state or is unavailable but the BA doesn't reflect this state, new indicators probably need to be added to the BA definition.
-Also, existing indicators with low impact should be reviewed in light of the new information available.

 ## Reporting consideration

+Now that you can proactively manage your IT services & application, thanks to the real time BA tracking.
+It's time to have a look to availability & SLA.This is possible with the reporting capabilities and the **Centreon MBI extension** and the settings done in the "Reporting" section of the BA.

+**How to we compare availability & SLA?**

 The final value of the SLA is linked to the time spent in *OK*, *Warning* / *Critical* conditions (downtime/uptime), which are visible in the Reporting screens.

 Examples:

-  - 24/7 monitoring of indicators
+  - 24/7 monitoring
-  - Over a 1-day period:
+  - Over a 1-day period, the time spent in the status is as follow:
       - BA in a OK status = 23hours & 30min
       - BA in a WARNING status = 10 minutes
-      - BA in a CRITICAL status = 20 minutes (Critical)
+      - BA in a CRITICAL status = 20 minutes

 In this example, the following availability will be calculated: